-As the opposition look to pass the ball from their midfield to their forwards the number 6 should be looking to stop that pass in its tracks.
-To do this the number 6 has to be highly aware of where the pass is likely to go and get in position to stop it.
+As the opposition look to pass the ball from their midfield to their forwards, the number 6 should be looking to stop that pass in its tracks.
+To do this, the number 6 has to be highly aware of where the pass is likely to go and get in a position to stop it.

 Being able to do this regularly and effectively takes experience and practice.
 Hours spent on the training ground and playing in games gives the player an acute awareness and ability to predict where a pass is likely to go.

 This ability to accurately anticipate where the ball is about to go relies on the number 6 being aware and focused on everything that is going on around them, from the movement of the players to the flight of the ball.
 They can’t allow anything to go unnoticed.

 3. Tackle the opposition players

 A great number 6 also needs to be an exceptional tackler.
 The ability to tackle well can be the difference between conceding a goal or preventing the chance even taking place.

 When the number 6 sees an opposition player coming towards them they must be ready to do everything they can to tackle the other player and regain possession for their team.

 The number 6 will have spent hours working on this skill in training as timing is everything when it comes to tackling.
 Go in too late, and you could commit a foul and allow the opposition a chance to attack your goal.
 Go in too late, and the other team player could be long gone, and you will be left chasing them down.

 Another significant role that every number 6 must play is to effectively link the defense with the offense.

 The number 6 is strategically positioned between the two and must be effective at receiving the ball from the defense and swiftly distributing it to the attacking players.
 Playing in the position they do, they are perfectly situated to do this.